Länkstig

 Om Jessica Hemmings

 Current HDK PhD supervision includes candidates undertaking projects that explore: blacksmithing, tools and the body; textiles, dignity and mourning.
-Current external PhD supervision includes research projects at the University of the Arts Bremen and Moholy-Nagy University of Art and Design Budapest; previous appointments include external examiner for the MA Textiles at the Royal College of Art, London (2017–2020) and honorary Adjunct Professorship at UNSW, Sydney (2016–2018).
+Current external PhD supervision includes research projects at Moholy-Nagy University of Art and Design Budapest and the Academy of Fine Arts, Vienna.
+Previous appointments include external examiner for the MA Textiles at the Royal College of Art, London (2017–2020) and honorary Adjunct Professorship at UNSW, Sydney (2016–2018).
 External PhD examination roles: Australia, Britain, Hungary, Ireland, Italy, New Zealand, Norway, Portugal, South Africa and Sweden.

 Editorial board member of Textile: the Journal of Cloth & Culture (Taylor & Francis) and Craft Research (Intellect).